 What are the most common scams?

-Charities: Many charities do great work.
+- Charities: Many charities do great work.
 However, some are little more than scams with very little or no money going to the “charitable” work advertised in their mailers.
 The Federal Trade Commission and the various states’ Attorneys General have shut down numerous fraudulent charities that have taken millions of dollars from consumers and done no charitable work.
 The best way to give to charity is through a local organization with whom you are familiar and can verify the work being done in your community.
 If you have questions about a charity, the Better Business Bureau rates charities.
-The Florida Department of Agriculture & Consumer Affairs’ Gift Givers Guide lists registered charities with financial information so consumers can verify a charity before making a contribution.
+The Florida Department of Agriculture & Consumer Affairs’ Check-A-Charity website is a resource that provides the financial information reported to the department from charitable organizations.

 How can you find out if something is a scam?
 Check!